If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Creating the actual buttonhole is done manually in 4 steps.
 This gives you great control over the process of creation.
 Some sewists will only create buttonholes manually.

 (I, however, love having an automatic one-step buttonhole on my Brother CS6000i.
-The machine creates the buttonhole for me automatically, which I find to be a lot faster and less complicated!)
+The machine automatically creates the buttonhole for me, which I find to be much faster and less complicated!)

 Is there any lighting available?

 The Brother SM1704 sewing machine does have a built-in LED light that’s situated over the workspace.

 For most sewists with reasonably good vision, this light should be adequate to help distinguish dark stitches on dark fabric and make out fine details.

 Some Brother SM1704 reviews will mention it’s not bright enough.
 If you find this to be the case for you, you can also purchase an auxiliary sewing light.